Melodywangxy/Data_Warehouse_Project/README.md

 2. User activity data from Event Simulator based on Million Song Dataset

 # Project Steps
-Below are steps you can follow to complete each component of this project.
+Below are steps to complete each component of this project.

 ## Create Table Schemas
-1. Design schemas for your fact and dimension tables
+1. Design schemas for fact and dimension tables
-2. Write a SQL CREATE statement for each of these tables in sql_queries.py
+2. Write SQL CREATE statement for each of these tables in sql_queries.py
 3. Complete the logic in create_tables.py to connect to the database and create these tables
 4. Write SQL DROP statements to drop tables in the beginning of create_tables.py if the tables already exist.
-This way, you can run create_tables.py. whenever you want to reset your database and test your ETL pipeline.
+This way, can run create_tables.py. whenever resetdatabase and test ETL pipeline.
 5. Launch a redshift cluster and create an IAM role that has read access to S3.
 6. Add redshift database and IAM role info to dwh.cfg.
 7. Test by running create_tables.py and checking the table schemas in your redshift database.
-You can use Query Editor in the AWS Redshift console for this.
 ## Build ETL Pipeline
 1. Implement the logic in etl.py to load data from S3 to staging tables on Redshift.
 2. Implement the logic in etl.py to load data from staging tables to analytics tables on Redshift.